-They are spread all over the territory.
-Even though you may not believe in a particular religion or credence, there are some things a visitor can do to show a little respect to the attendants to religious temples in Mexico.
+Even though you may not believe in a particular religion or creedence, there are some things a visitor to Mexico can do to show a little respect to the attendants of religious temples in Mexico.

-Five hundred years of religious heritage makes believers feel proud of all those temples which show the encounter of cultures that found in Mexico a melting pot.
+Five hundred years of religious heritage make believers feel proud of all those worship places that show the encounter of cultures that found in Mexico, a melting pot.

-There’s no need to be a believer to visit religious centers to appreciate the art and the techniques that many skillful artisans impressed throughout history to the walls, domes, porches, and other spaces that worked as a canvas to depict magnificent artworks.
+There’s no need to be a believer to visit religious centers to appreciate the art and the techniques that many skillful artisans stamped to them throughout history.
+They intervened walls, domes, porches, and other spaces that worked as canvasses to depict magnificent artworks.

 Therefore, after twenty-five years of trips in my own country, I’ve hoarded some learnings concerning observing some behavioral actions when visiting catholic churches in Mexico.